 Teachers are encouraged to include links to other subjects within their planning and teaching of RE.
-These may include Literacy through the use of writing or drama, Art and Design or Computing.
-The application of literacy skills is monitored and assessed through children's cross curricular writing and target stamps are used as a form of marking.
-Children will also receive visitors to school sharing a range of religious viewpoints and undertake their own visits to varied places of worship.
+These may include Literacy through the use of writing or drama, Art and Design or Music.
+We use religious artefacts and memorable experiences to enhance learning.
+Children will undertake their own visits to varied places of worship such as All Hallows Church in Gedling and a synagogue.